-The vast majority of alpacas are raised in South America (primarily Peru) in extensive pasture systems.
-In other parts of the world there are smaller populations of alpacas that may be managed in more intensive grazing systems.
+Across the globe sheep are generally reared in extensive pasture systems, with only a tiny percentage of animals in intensive systems (e.g. feedlot finishing of lambs).
 However, although extensive, pasture or rangeland production is a common factor there are many differences in global production systems as follows:

 - Farm size

-- Herd size
+- Flock size

+- · Breed of sheep

+- Type of sheep/stage of production e.g. wethers, ewes with lambs etc.

 - Climate

 - Farm topography

 - Stocking rate

 - Vegetation type and growth cycle

 - Water availability piped to troughs or natural sources

 - Risk factors e.g. predators.